ptomulik/ldap-schema-uniquelyidentified/README.md

 This is experimental schema.
 It is possible, that the object classes defined here may collide with some objects from other schemas.
-Before installing it into your production machine check your other schemas.
-It is also advisable to test it on non-production directory server first.
+Before installing it in your production environment check your other schemas.
+It is also advisable to test it in non-production setup first.

 INTRODUCTION
 ============